2016 Qatar ExxonMobil Open

 The 2016 Qatar Open (also known as 2016 Qatar ExxonMobil Open for sponsorship reasons) was a men's tennis tournament played on outdoor hard courts.
 It was the 24th edition of the Qatar Open, and part of the ATP World Tour 250 series of the 2016 ATP World Tour.
-It took place at the Khalifa International Tennis and Squash Complex in Doha, Qatar, from January 4–9.
+It took place at the Khalifa International Tennis and Squash Complex in Doha, Qatar, from 4 January until 9 January 2016.
+First-seeded Novak Djokovic won the singles title.